jlangch/venice/doc/readme/recursion.md

 Functional languages with immutable data structures support **tail call optimization** (TCO) to provide memory efficient recursion.
-While Venice supports automated tail call optimization and self recursion through the *loop..recur* syntax.
+While Venice supports tail call optimization and self recursion through the *loop..recur* syntax.
 The latter is a way to mimic TCO.

 In addition Venice provides the *trampoline* function for mutual recursion for more